fyquah/fyquah.github.io/_posts/2015-04-16-rails-deployment.md

 ---

 ## 1. Setup a user for your server

 This step is unnecessary on AWS as you default to use an "ubuntu" user with sudo privilleges.
-However, on VPS services like DO, you are given a root user by default.
+However, on some VPS services like Digital Ocean, you are given a root user by default.
 Hence, the first thing will be to create a user.
 More concretly, what you want to do is:

 1. Execute `adduser $USERNAME` and `gpasswd -a $USERNAME sudo`
 2. Configure public key login for him (because passwords are lame)